johnlee94/pt_nate/js-fundamentals/assessments/00_assessment.md

 5. Make a variable called myName and set it equal to the string value of your name.

+6. Write the general syntax of creating a Javascript function that takes in 2 arguments.
+Then call it.

+7. What is the difference between null and undefined?

+8. In your own words, describe "scope" as it is related to Javascript.

 # STRINGS

 Given